 What is a Major Program?

 A major is a versatile, comprehensive primary area of study.
 Most major programs require about two-thirds of your total credits.
-With the remaining credits, you can choose electives, or you may want to use those additional credits to take a minor which can be chosen from a wide variety of areas both within and outside of Science.
+With the remaining credits, you can choose electives, or you may want to use those additional credits to take a minor, which can be chosen from a wide variety of areas both within and outside Science.

 What is an Honours Program?